maszhongming/ReactionMiner/README.md

 Lastly, in terminal run `python xmlParser.py`.
 If successful, a sample.json file with all the text information will be generated.

 ## Issues
-- Currently designed to work well with The Journal of Organic Chemistry (lots of hardcode)
+- Currently designed to work well with The Journal of Organic Chemistry
-- Can't parse test2.xml into correct sections yet (next step)
+- Can't extract abstract section yet (next step)